-In KS2 we use Signpost home-learning which is linked to the curriculum being taught in class and is therefore meaningful to the children.
-This gives the children opportunities to research and gather information which may be used in lessons.
+In KS2 we use Signpost homework which are linked to the curriculum being taught and therefore meaningful to the children.
+These give the children opportunities to research and gather information which may be used in lessons.
 The children can present this work in a creative way.
-As in KS1, the children are also expected to read three times a week with an adult questioning and supporting their reading at home.
+As in KS1, the children are also expected to read three times a week with an adult at home.